-The UCONN Chamber Singers is a choir comprised of 16-20 of the most advanced vocal students performing under the direction of Dr. Jamie Spillane.
+The UConn Chamber Singers is a choir comprised of 20-24 advanced vocal students performing under the direction of Dr. Jamie Spillane.
 Chamber Singers performs primarily a cappella vocal music of all periods from renaissance classics to modern vocal jazz arrangements.
 This ensemble presents concerts and workshops on and off campus, often traveling to Connecticut’s high schools to collaborate and share their passion for choral singing.
 Singers are drawn primarily from UConn Concert Choir but membership is open by audition to those singers of outstanding talent who are dedicated to performing the best in choral music.

-The UCONN Men’s Glee Club is one of the newest performing organizations on campus.
-Following in the tradition of strong male chorus singing throughout the nation, UCONN Men’s Glee Club provides service to the university and the state through the singing of the male chorus repertoire.
-Although singing a Choral Placement Hearing is encouraged, membership in Glee Club is open to any male singer enrolled at the university and students from all aspects of campus life are welcome.
-UConn Men’s Glee Club is under the direction of Mr. Nick Diaz and will celebrate excellence and UCONN Husky Pride in all we do.
+The UConn Glee Club is one of the newest performing organizations on campus.
+Following in the tradition of low-voice chorus singing throughout the nation, UConn Glee Club provides service to the university and the state through the singing of the low voice repertoire.
+Although singing a Choral Placement Hearing is encouraged, membership in Glee Club is open to any bass or tenor singer enrolled at the university and students from all aspects of campus life are welcome.
+UConn Glee Club is under the direction of Mr. Joshua East and will celebrate excellence and UConn Husky Pride in all we do.

 UCONN Collegium Musicum – MUSI 1111 sec 4 | T & TH – 1:00pm – 1:50pm

-The University of Connecticut Collegium Musicum consists of approximately 16 highly select singers and 15 instrumentalists and selection to this ensemble is by audition through the Choral Placement Hearing process.
-Its purpose is to promote an understanding of the music of the late Middle Ages, Renaissance, and Baroque period with regard to style, performance practices, and cultural milieu, through rehearsal and performance of at least one concert each semester.
-This ensemble is under the direction of UConn’s Music Department chair and music scholar Dr. Eric Rice and performs on and off campus.
+The University of Connecticut Collegium Musicum consists of approximately 24 highly select singers and 15 instrumentalists and selection to this ensemble is by audition through the Choral Placement Hearing process.
+Its purpose is to promote an understanding of the music of the late Middle Ages, Renaissance, and Baroque period with regard to style, performance practices, and cultural milieu, through rehearsal and performance of at least two concerts each semester.
+This ensemble is under the direction of UConn’s Music Department Head and music scholar Dr. Eric Rice and performs on and off campus.
 The ensemble often presents clinics and outreach concerts with local schools.

 UCONN FESTIVAL CHORUS– MUSI 1111 sec 9 | Mondays 7:00-9:00pm

 This vocal ensemble is a large mixed choir comprised of UConn faculty, staff, and students as well as members of the Greater Storrs Community.
-The Festival Chorus is under the direction of Mr. Brian Stevens and rehearses once per week on Monday evenings – 7:00-9:00pm.
+The Festival Chorus is under the direction of Dr. Jun Lee and rehearses once per week on Monday evenings – 7:00-9:00pm.
 This ensemble provides singers with the opportunity to be part of an outstanding community organization and to express themselves through the art of joyous choral singing.
 The Festival Chorus typically collaborates annually with the UCONN Concert Choir and Symphony Orchestra in performances of choral/orchestral masterworks.
-Recent performances included: Beethoven’s Symphony #9, The Brahms A German Requiem, and Carl Orff’s Carmina Burana, and Haydn’s Creation.
+Recent performances included: Beethoven’s Symphony #9, The Brahms A German Requiem, Carl Orff’s Carmina Burana, and Dan Forrest’s Requiem for the Living.
 Some experience singing in a choir and music sight-reading is recommended but all interested singers are welcome and encouraged to be part of this outstanding choral organization.
 Festival Chorus may be taken for no credit (with a small membership dues each semester) for anyone who is not a registered UConn student.
 Please contact UConn Choirs at firstname.lastname@example.org for further information.
-Interested community members and registered students please show up for the first rehearsal, Monday, January 23, at 6:30pm in room ML 103 in the UConn Music Building.
+Interested community members and registered students please show up for the first rehearsal, Monday, September 10th, at 6:30pm in room ML 103 in the UConn Music Building.

 Voices of Freedom is a gospel choir of approximately 80 singers that celebrates music and spirituality through the rich tradition of Gospel music with songs ranging from inspirational spirituals to rousing gospel tunes.
 Membership is open to all students enrolled at the University and admission is determined by consultation with the instructor, Rev. Lisa Clayton.